Sharon Mosher: Research

 Her primary research interests are in the evolution of complexly deformed terranes, strain analysis, deformation mechanisms, and the interaction between chemical and physical processes during deformation.

 Mosher's research involves structural petrology and field-oriented structural geology.
-She created and tested a new model for the collisional orogen along the southern margin of Laurentia, with specific emphasis on the Sierra Diablo foothills of west Texas and the Llano uplift of central Texas.
-Shifting focus to her work in the examination of mesoproterozoic plate tectonics, Dr. Mosher has made great advancements in the study of plate tectonics and has changed the way of thinking of many in this field.
-Traditionally, mesoproterozoic mountain belts have been thought of as having a lack of ophiolites, high and ultra high pressure rocks but through her research Dr. Mosher has proven this not to be the case.
-This was done through the study of modern day high pressure metamorphism, subduction and collision of different crustal levels in the southern margin of the Laurentia and comparing them to current knowledge of tectonic evolution in the mesoproterozoic era.
-She also studied the evolution of the Macquarie Ridge Complex, the Pacific-Australian plate boundary south of New Zealand, exploring how strain was divided during the boundary’s evolution, the processes that allowed the deformation, and the discontinuation of magmatism.
-Macquarie ridge is unique as these sediments are easily accessible and therefore easy to study.
-Through this research Dr. Mosher has discovered that the active tectonic environment is primarily made of breccia, sandstone and siltstone turbidity-current generated debris fans and that faulting, sedimentation and volcanism are merely a small part of plate boundaries.
+She created and tested a new model for the Precambrian collisional orogen along the southern margin of Laurentia, with specific emphasis the Llano uplift of central Texas and on the Sierra Diablo foothills of west Texas.
+Dr. Mosher made great advancements in the study of plate tectonics, changing the way of thinking of many in this field by showing plate tectonics was already active in the Mesoproterozoic.
+Traditionally, Mesoproterozoic mountain belts have been thought of as lacking of ophiolites, high and ultra high pressure metamorphic rocks, elements needed to establish subduction, but through her and her research group’s work, Dr. Mosher has proven this not to be the case.
+She also studied the evolution of the Macquarie Ridge Complex, the Pacific-Australian plate boundary south of New Zealand, exploring how strain was partitioned during the boundary’s evolution from a spreading center to a transform plate boundary, the processes that allowed the deformation, and the discontinuation of magmatism.
+Macquarie ridge is unique as part of the ocean floor has been uplifted in place on Macquarie Island allowing it to be studied on land.
 Another of her research projects focused on the partitioning of different types of strain during formation of ductile non-coaxial shear zones in both extensional and contractional environments, including the development of corrugations in metamorphic core complexes and the formation of rods and mullions in thrust nappes.
+For her Ph.D. research, she showed that the Purgatory Conglomerate in Rhode Island was only deformed by pressure solution, demonstrating for the first time the importance pressure solution as a deformation mechanism and quantifying its effects.
+In her early career, her research group’s work on the Narragansett Basin of Rhode Island and surrounding areas documented the effects of high-grade metamorphism, complex ductile deformation and granite intrusions, demonstrating for the first time that the Pennsylvanian-aged Alleghenian Orogeny also affected southeastern New England during the final closure of the Atlantic Ocean to form Pangea.

 Academic experience

-Mosher is currently a professor at the Jackson School of Geosciences at the University of Texas at Austin, and has been a faculty member at the University of Texas since 1978.
-She has been a full time professor specializing in structural geology, structural petrology and tectonics since 1990, teaching students at both the undergraduate and graduate level and has supervised 19 PhD students and 35 MS students.
-She has 33 years of field and mapping experience, and was a Field Camp director for 15 years.
+Mosher is currently an emeritus dean and emeritus professor at the Jackson School of Geosciences at the University of Texas at Austin.
+She was a faculty member at the University of Texas from 1978, becoming a full professor in 1990, until her retirement in 2021.
+She specialized in structural geology, structural petrology and tectonics, teaching students at both the undergraduate and graduate level and has supervised 18 PhD students and 35 MS students on projects of structural and tectonic interest ranging from Tierra del Fuego, Chile to western Australia, Scotland, Italy, western U.S., Texas and New England.
+She has over 40 years of field and mapping experience, and was a Field Camp director for 15 years.